Sustainable mountain tourism – linking nature, tradition and people

 Policy – representation

-DG Enterprise and Industry has implemented, in 2013, the European Tourism Indicators System (ETIS): for Sustainable Management at Destination Level: a set of 27 core and 40 optional indicators to evaluate and monitor the progress towards a more sustainable management of the touristic destinations.
-A first pilot phase on 100 destinations will last from July 2013 till April 2014.
-A second pilot phase will last until the end of 2014.
+In addition, DG Enterprise and Industry has implemented, in 2013, the European Tourism Indicators System (ETIS): for Sustainable Management at Destination Level: a set of 27 core and 40 optional indicators to evaluate and monitor the progress towards a more sustainable management of the touristic destinations.
+A first pilot phase on 100 destinations lasted from July 2013 till April 2014.
+A second pilot phase took place in 2014-2015.
+Over 100 destinations participated in this test phase.
+You can download the 2016 ETIS toolkit on this page.

 In order to prepare the new programming period 2014-2020, Euromontana has listed the funding possibilities for tourism in mountain areas.
-See here the article on “Funding Opportunities for 2014-2020” (only for members).
+See here the articles on “Funding Opportunities for 2014-2020” published in December 2013 (only for members).

 Bearing in mind the importance of tourism for the development of mountain regions, Euromontana is actively compiling knowledge and facilitating networking among its members: